mrdaniellewis/password/README.md

 This is a fork of [tabatkins password hasher](https://github.com/tabatkins/password).

-The fork improves the look on a mobile, adds some crude offline support and automatically saves settings to local storage as I'm lazy.

 ## Original readme

 You need strong, unique passwords for every site, but it's too hard to remember all of them.